eladioyovera/Project-ETL-Retail/README.md

 To develop the transformations and answer business questions, we use 'class' and 'pandassql'.

 ###### Load/DWH:
-To load the data to the data warehouse we use the sqlalchemy library which allows us to connect to the PostgreSql database and store the gold data.
+To load the data to the data warehouse we use the SQLAlchemy library which allows us to connect to the PostgreSql database and store the gold data.

 ###### Note:
 Since it is a simple data pipeline, other features such as data orchestration and data governance are not being considered.